 While Scales was with the Grays, he and Ted Page engaged in an argument over Page's poor performance in a loss.
 Words were exchanged and Page hit him and knocked out two of his teeth.
 George "Chippy" Britt, one of baseball's "big bad men," got between them with one in each arm and broke up the fight.
 But their anger didn't subside, and the two players were roommates.
 That night they slept facing each other, each with a weapon in his hand.

 Always a team man and a smart player, he was responsible for the New York Black Yankees being organized in 1932, and became the franchise's first manager.
 The team operated on a percentage basis, backed by two "shady" characters, with James Semler acting as the road secretary only because Scales wanted him in that capacity.
 Semler took control of the team in 1933, and Scales remained with the ballclub for the next five years, with the exception of 1935, when he returned to the Grays for a season, batting .263.
 His relationship with Semler soured and eventually led to his removal as manager.
-In 1937 he left the Black Yankees to play in Santo Domingo with the Estrellas Orientales ballclub, where he hit .295 for the season.
+In 1937 he left his Black Yankees jersey to play in Santo Domingo with the Estrellas Orientales ballclub, where he hit .295 for the season.

 In 1938 he succeeded Biz Mackey as the Baltimore Elite Giants' manager, leaving in 1939 to take the reins of the New York Black Yankees for another season, but returning to Baltimore in 1940 as a player.
 Scales continued with the Elites through most of the '40s, playing both infield and outfield and posting averages of .304, .255, .244, .253, .300, and .309 in 1940-1945.
 In 1942, with Scales hitting third in the order, the Elites challenged the Grays for the Negro National League pennant before losing out in the last days of the stretch drive.
 The next season, although nearing the end of his career, he appeared as a pinch hitter in the All Star game.
 A line-drive hitter with a good eye at the plate, Scales compiled a lifetime .313 batting average over a twenty-five year career as an active player in the Negro Leagues.